KRAT0Sz/K2-Blender-master/readme.md

     - After importing or exporting models and clips, you will see a notification about the result at the bottom of the Blender window
     - If there are any errors, the notification will provide details about the errors

-If you have any further questions or encounter any issues, please let me know!
+ encounter any issues, please let me know!

 <hr/>